 At one of my training session at the gym, my personal trainer asked me what I had eaten for breakfast.
-I shyly replied green tea and a crêpe, he gave me a crazy look and asked if crepes had protein.
+I shyly replied green tea and a crêpe.
+He gave me a crazy look and asked if crepes had protein.
 I knew I needed to change my diet.
-Even though I buy all organic ingredients, don't drive through the fast food lane, don't have coffee, I didn't see a change in my skin issue and weight.
+Even though I buy all organic ingredients, don't drive through the fast food lane, and don't have coffee, I didn't see a change in my skin issue and weight.
 Paying for a personal trainer each month was not worth it if I wasn't going to eat well.
 So what is eating well?
 I wanted to find out from a specialist.
 I found Joy, a nutritionist with 20+ year's experience.
-She charged me $195 for the first appointment, which lasted exactly two hours, and from the comfort of my home.
+She charged me $195 for the first appointment, which lasted exactly two hours, all from the comfort of my own home.

 So what happens at the first appointment?